 If I were asked to choose the date which marks the turning point on the road to the ultimate destruction of American industry, and the most infamous piece of legislation in American history, I would choose the year 1890 and the Sherman Act — which began that grotesque, irrational, malignant growth of unenforceable, uncompliable, unjudicable contradictions known as the antitrust laws.

 In his first Inaugural Address in 1981, Reagan declared, “Government is not the solution to our problem; government is the problem” – a phrase that neatly summarizes Rand’s hatred of all forms of governmental intrusion and interference in people’s lives.
 But Reagan knew that he would have been ridiculed if he had publicly admitted this influence, meaning he was a closet Randophile.
-In contrast, the openness with which many Randophiles espouse her philosophy today is a clear sign of her growing influence and respectability.
+In contrast, the candidness with which many Randophiles espouse her philosophy today is a clear sign of her growing influence and respectability.

 Most philosophical systems are made in the image of their creators.
 This is true of Objectivism, which was made in the image of Ayn Rand.
 But to say that it is true, as she and her many devotees believe, is no more accurate than to declare that Joseph Stalin was a great, generous, and caring humanitarian.

 In the twentieth century, there were numerous false theories of human behaviour, most notably communism, fascism, psychoanalysis, and behaviourism, that were nevertheless able to gain influence over millions and millions of individuals.
 Objectivism falls into this historically large category of false theories or beliefs that, in spite of their falsehood, have gained influence over a large number of people.
-The lesson to be learned from this litany of false but persuasive theories and beliefs is that we should be wary of comprehensive theories that claim to be logically consistent and coherent but whose originators and followers have never bothered to check to see if they were actually correct, that is, if they in fact accord with reality.
+The lesson to be learned from this litany of false but persuasive theories and beliefs is that we should be wary of comprehensive theories that claim to be logically consistent and coherent but whose originators and followers have never bothered to check to see if they were actually correct, that is, to see if they in fact accord with reality.

 The long, meandering, and discontinuous road to truth is a continual battle against the many powerful forces of falsehood.
 Throughout human history, the Dark Knights of Deception have shown both skill and tenacity in serving their duplicitous master.
 No sooner is one false theory discredited than a horde of others, like the multiplying heads of the hydra, or a swarm of biting, maddening, germ-carrying insects, rise to take its place.
 And like shape-shifters, these Dark Knights are able to change their outward appearance so that many people are not able to recognize their essentially unchanging and deceiving nature.
 What often makes these Knights so powerfully persuasive is that they themselves are not aware that they are unwittingly the servants of the Dark Lord, the masterful Originator of Falsehood, Deception, and Lies.
 In other words, at least for a time, in the eyes of many people, these Dark Knights of Deception successfully masquerade as White Knights of Truth.
 Since Rand regarded herself as an intellectual Champion of Capitalism and Individual Freedom, it is necessary for someone to challenge her and throw her from her mount by showing that her ideas, arguments, and philosophy are wrong.

 By the simple criteria I have presented in “The Cloud Cuckoo Land of False Ideas,” Rand’s Objectivism should be regarded as highly suspect and probably false, for it begins with Aristotle’s mistaken belief that human beings are rational creatures, uses reason to reach its conclusions, and does not bother to verify these conclusions by testing them against reality.
-In other words, Rand applied the tenets of Rationalism to an area where they have no validity, namely, the study of human behaviour.
+In other words, Rand uncritically applied the tenets of Rationalism to an area where they have little or no validity, namely, the study of human behaviour.
 She mistakenly assumed that, as Euclid did in his Elements, it is only necessary to begin from true premises and then, from these premises, reason correctly in order to arrive at true conclusions about the world we live in.
 But what is true in logic and geometry is not true in the realm of human affairs.
 Rand naively believed that her imitation of the Rationalist or Euclidean model was sufficient to ensure that her philosophy was true, when the reverse is the case.
-Far from recognizing this mistake, however, she vaunted it as one of the main strengths of her system, which shows how feeble was her intellect and how poor her judgment.
+Far from recognizing this mistake, however, she vaunted it as one of the main strengths of her system, which shows just how feeble was her intellect and how poor her judgment.